ormico/sqlpackage-docker/README.md

 # How to use

-Examples are i Powershell but can be easily converted to bash.
+Examples are in Powershell but can be easily converted to bash.

 ## SqlPackage
 The following example downloads a bacpac of database exampledb1 to a folder named download.